March 2026

 • learn how music therapy serves medical, educational, and community environments

-This program is how we grow the field, strengthen our community, and ensure that music therapy reaches more people for years to come.
+This program is one of the ways that we are growing the field, strengthening our community, and ensuring that music therapy reaches more people for years to come.

 Emma, NMTS music therapy intern, smiling while playing guitar.